-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Not

 Submitted Used

 C8A SAT or ACT X

-C8A ACT only X
+C8A ACT only Χ

-C8A SAT only X
+C8A SAT only Χ

 C8A SAT and SAT Subject Tests or X

 ACT

 C8A SAT Subject Tests only X

-CUA Orth Gubjoot Footo only

-С8В If your institution will make use of applicants for Fall 2014, please in score will be used in the admission ndicate which ONE , , , 0

-C8B ACT with Writing Component req uired

-ACT with Writing component reco X

-C8C Please indicate how your institut ion will use the SA T or ACT writing o component; check all that apply:
+ur institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking icants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing e will be used in the admissions process): C8B ACT with Writing Component required C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted X C8C Please indicate how your institution will use the SAT or ACT writing C8C component; check all that apply: ACT essay

-C8C • · · SAT essay ACT essay Í

-C8C For admission

 C8C For placement Χ

-C8C For advising Х
+C8C For advising X

 C8C In place of an application essay

 C8C As a validity check on the

 application essay

 C8C No college policy as of now

-Not using essay component
+cac Not using assay component

-In addition, does your institution lemic advising?

-C8D Yes No J
+C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D Yes No

-X

-CSE Latest date by which SAT or ACT Scores must be re aceived for fall- ]

-Latest date by which SAT Subject †
+- C8E Latest date by which SAT or ACT scores must be received for fall- August 1 CSE I atest date by which SAT Subject Test scores must be received for

-JUL fall-term admission

-1 Ī

-C8F If necessary, use this space to cl arify your test police cies (e.a if tests are recommended for some
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F

-C8F , 350 1110 35000 10 01 , , 5 1001 point (5.9., 11 10010

-201

-L

-C8G Please indicate which tests your insti tution uses for placer nent (e.g., state test ts):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT X I
+C8G SAT Х

-, , 1

-ACT SAT Subject Teets
+C8G ACT

-C8G C8G SAT Subject Tests X
+C8G SAT Subject Tests

+C8G AP X

-CLEP X 1 I
+C8G CLEP X

-Institutional Exam X
+C8G Institutional Exam X

-State Exam (specify):
+C8G State Exam (specify):

-200 !
-1

 Freshman Profile

+fall-term admission
-Provide percentages for ALL enr olled, dearee-seek ing, full-time and part-time first-time . first-vear

-(freshman) students enrolled in Fall 2012, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2013, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-and statement and statement and statement and special differential

-C9 9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2012 who

-- - submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled,

-degree-seeking, first-time, first ' ' •

-include partial test scores (e.g. • • •

-students) or combine other sta

-SAT scores to ACT scores and • •

-at or below; the 75th percentile • •

-at a. solow, the roth percentile , coole is the one and to percent ccc.ca at or abov ··
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2013 who submitted national standardized (SAT/ACT) test scores.
+Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
+Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert SAT scores to ACT scores and vice versa.
+The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-C9 Percent submitting SAT scores 95% Number submitting SAT scores 828 C9 Percent submitting ACT scores Number submitting ACT scores
+C9 Percent submitting SAT scores 91% Number submitting SAT scores 1066 C9 Percent submitting ACT scores 20% Number submitting ACT scores 236

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 440 530
+C9 SAT Critical Reading 430 520

-C9 SAT Math 440 540
+C9 SAT Math 420 520

-SAT Writing 410 510
+SAT Writing 400 520

 SAT Essay

-C9 ACT Composite
+C9 ACT Composite 17 22

-C9 ACT Math
+C9 ACT Math 16 22

-C9 ACT English
+C9 ACT English 16 22

-C9 ACT Writing ·
+C9 ACT Writing